HonorioTaveras/HonorioTaveras/README.md

 -->

 - 🔭 I’m currently working on [My new SRE portfolio](https://github.com/HonorioTaveras/sre-portfolio)
 - 👯 Always up for collaborating on SRE, DevOps, and cloud projects.
-Let’s build something awesome.!
+Let’s build something awesome!
 - 💬 Ask me about my love for Terraform and my adventures on the rock.
 - 📫 How to reach me: htaveras90@gmail.com
 - 😄 Pronouns: He/Him/His